 It’s either incredibly overwhelming, or an absolute dream come true depending on your point of view.

-But, if the standard drinks are perfect for you, you obviously don’t have to adjust any settings at all.
+But, if you love the standard drinks as they are, you don’t have to adjust any settings.
 Having this level of milk customization is well beyond what you’ll find on many other coffee machines.

 Cold Brew Specialty Coffees

-What may make the Z10 the perfect Jura coffee machine over the Z8 is the ability to have “cold brew” coffees at the touch of a button.
+What might make the Z10 the perfect Jura coffee machine over the Z8 is the ability to have “cold brew” coffees at the touch of a button.

 If we’re being pedantic, these aren’t technically “cold brew”.
-They’re brewed at room temperature, using a coarser grind over a much longer time scale than the hot options.
-So it still has that smoother, sweeter flavor but they’re not the 12 to 24-hour cold extraction of “true” cold brew.
+They’re brewed at room temperature using a coarser grind over a longer time than the hot options.
+So it has that smooth, sweet flavor of cold brew but they’re not cold extracted over 12 to 24 hours like “true” cold brew.

 That being said, they’re very impressive.
-And, currently, the Z10 is the only home espresso machine that makes anything resembling cold brew (unlike the iced coffees of some of the top DeLonghi espresso machines.)
+And, currently, the Z10 is the only home espresso machine that makes anything resembling cold brew (different from the iced coffees on some of the top DeLonghi espresso machines.)

-It takes around 2 minutes to get your cold coffee, depending on which style you choose.
-By cold, we mean whatever temperature the water in your tank is.
-For something cooler, just pop in some ice (or our preferred option – whiskey stones) and you’ll have a very enjoyable cold drink.
+It takes around 2 minutes to get your cold coffee and you can make all the standard drinks with this as a base.
+By cold, we mean whatever temperature the water in your tank is which is a little odd at first.
+For something cooler, just pop in some ice (or our preferred option – whiskey stones).

-Is it perfect?
-No. But it’s so good that we don’t see the point in getting bogged down in the technicalities.
-So, if you’re a fan of chilled, delicious coffee, the Jura Z10 will be your ideal next coffee machine.
+Honestly, the flavor is so good that we can’t get too upset with Jura for calling it “cold brew”.
+If you’re a fan of chilled, delicious coffee, the Jura Z10 will be your ideal next coffee machine.

 Coffee Drink Options

-This is never a straightforward calculation as every coffee machine manufacturer counts as many possible things as “drinks”.
-This only helps their marketing material to have the biggest possible number and not you or I, the coffee drinkers.
+This is never a straightforward calculation as every coffee machine manufacturer counts as many possible things as “drinks” including different temperatures of water.
+This only helps their marketing material and not you or I, the coffee drinkers.

 So, the Jura Z8 lists 21 specialty coffee drinks and the Z10 lists a massive 32.
 But are these different Jura coffee machines really offering very different options?
 The following table breaks down the available drinks on the Jura Z10 vs Jura Z8 so you can see which one has your favorite: